gupta-kush/Inogen-Burn-Dash-v2/README.md

 **Theme Toggle:**
 - Switch between dark and light mode using the toggle in the top right.
 Your preference is saved automatically.

-**Reset Button:**
+**Reset:**
-- Use "Reset All" to clear all timers and station assignments for a fresh start.
+- Use "Reset" buttton on any shelf to clear its timer and station assignment.

 **Sync:**
 - All changes are instantly updated for everyone.
 No need to refresh.